-2.1 The procedure for dealing with concerns raised in relation to staff depends on the situation and circumstances surrounding the concern raised.
-This policy focuses on:

-Concerns that do not initially meet the harm threshold - referred to for the purposes of this guidance as 'low-level concerns'.

-- 2.2 It is important to recognise that, in practice, the words 'allegation' and 'concern' can be and are used interchangeably by different people.
+- 2.1 The procedure for dealing with concerns raised in relation to staff depends on the situation and circumstances surrounding the concern raised.
+This policy focuses on: - Concerns that do not initially meet the harms threshold referred to for the purposes of this guidance as 'low-level concerns'. - 2.2 It is important to recognise that, in practice, the words 'allegation' and 'concern' can be and are used interchangeably by different people.
 The crucial point is that the conduct is reported.
 If the conduct does not meet the threshold, it should be treated as a low-level concern and this policy should be followed. - 2.3 Where a member of staff has any concern about an adult, they should act on it immediately and it is a fundamental principle of this policy that no employee shall be treated any less favourably or suffer any detriment in their employment as a result of sharing information or reporting a concern under this policy. - 2.4 This policy must be followed when dealing with concerns raised.
-This policy will be used alongside other relevant policies adopted by the school such as (but not limited to) the complaints policy, code of conduct, safeguarding policy and disciplinary policy.
+This policy will be used alongside other relevant policies adopted by the school such as (but not limited to) the complaints policy, code of conduct, safeguarding policy and disciplinary policy. - 2.5 This policy should also be read alongside: - Local Safeguarding Children Partnership (LSCP) procedures - Statutory guidance: Working Together to Safeguard Children

-- 2.5 This policy should also be read alongside: - Local authority policy - Local Safeguarding Children Partnership (LSCP) procedures - Statutory guidance: Working Together to Safeguard Children - Statutory guidance: Keeping Children Safe in Education (KCSIE) - Non statutory guidance: Guidance for safer working practice for those working with children and young people in education settings - Non statutory guidance: What to do if you are worried a child is being abused Advice for Practitioners - 2.6 Employees can request a copy of any additional policies referred to within this policy from their line manager or school office.
+- Statutory guidance: Keeping Children Safe in Education (KCSIE) - Non statutory guidance: Guidance for safer working practice for those working with children and young people in education settings - Non statutory guidance: What to do if you are worried a child is being abused - Advice for Practitioners